 How do the different types of pension incomes work?

 - CPP.
 Canada Pension Plan is the monthly income Canadians receive once they hit retirement age.
 Throughout your working years, you will have contributed small amounts to your Canada Pension Plan.
 Some employers also contribute to your CPP, which will likely mean you’ll receive a higher amount than someone who’s employer did not contribute.

 - OAS.
 Old Age Security provides additional retirement income to people of a certain age after they retire from their careers.
 Unlike CPP, Canadians don’t pay into OAS directly from their income during their working years.
 Instead, it’s funded out by federal tax revenues.

-While it may be harder to secure a personal loan via a traditional lender with just your pension and OAS income, online lenders are readily available to help you get the funding you need.
-Your personal loan options vary from secured and unsecured loans to lines of credit and instalment loans.
+While it may be a bit harder to secure a personal loan via a traditional lender with just your pension and OAS income, online lenders are readily available to offer pension loans in Canada.
+As a pensioner, your personal loan options vary from secured and unsecured loans to lines of credit and installment loans.
 Here’s a closer look at each option and its key features:

 - Payment extensions.
 Talk with bill providers about longer payment plans or due-date extensions.

 Maximum borrowing costs of payday loans per provinceAlways refer to your contract for exact repayment amounts and costs as they may vary from our results.

 |Alberta, British Columbia, New Brunswick, Ontario & Prince Edward Island||$15 per $100 borrowed|